 In April 2017, the government extended the surveillance of bacteraemias caused by gram-negative organisms to include P. aeruginosa and Klebsiella spp.
 This is in addition to the E. coli collection, intended to reduce infections by 50% by 2021.
 Read NHS Improvement’s plans to reduce these infections.
 This extended surveillance of P. aeruginosa was mandated in September 2017 and included a requirement to backdate surveillance to April 2017.
 Read Supporting you to reduce Gram-negative infection rates..
 In response to this, P. aeruginosa data will be included in our mandatory surveillance publications from October 2017.
 See Gram-negative bacteraemia infections updates on the HCAI Data Capture System (DSC) Help and Support page for details.

-Patient-level data of any P. aeruginosa bloodstream infections are reported monthly to Public Health England.
+Patient-level data of any P. aeruginosa bloodstream infections are reported monthly to UK Health Security Agency.